Andrew Road triple murder

-The Andrew Road triple murders was a case of robbery turned triple murder in a bungalow at Andrew Road, Singapore, in 1983.
-The robbery was committed by two young men armed with a rifle and knife.
-During the robbery, one of the robbers murdered three of the five hostages while the other protected the remaining two hostages from his partner.
-Eventually, both were arrested and charged with murder, though it would end in the killer being hanged while the other, who did not take part in the killings, received life and caning for armed robbery.
-It was further revealed in police investigations that the killer, Sek Kim Wah, was also responsible for an unrelated double murder of two more victims, whom he killed using the same modus operandi as for the Andrew Road victims, making him the first and only serial killer in Singapore to date.
+The Andrew Road triple murder was a case of robbery turned murder in a bungalow at Andrew Road, Singapore, in 1983.
+The robbery was committed by two young men, Sek Kim Wah and Nyu Kok Meng, armed with a rifle and knife.
+During the robbery, Sek murdered three of the five hostages while the Nyu protected the remaining two hostages from his partner.
+Eventually both were arrested, with Sek charged with murder and hanged while Nyu, who did not take part in the killings, receiving a life sentence and caning for armed robbery.
+It was further revealed in police investigations that Sek was also responsible for an unrelated double murder of two more victims, whom he killed using the same modus operandi as for the Andrew Road victims.
+He is seen as the first and only serial killer in Singapore to date, albeit Adrian Lim killed three victims in three separate instances.